-Again, when you think about homosexuals, are you disgusted, or moved to compassion?
+Again, when you think about the LGBTQ+ community, are you disgusted, or moved to compassion?
 Do you reach out with kindness and humility, or with contempt and a quiet self-righteousness?
 Are you gentle or harsh?

 Could it be that their charges of self-righteousness are on target?
-Could it be that we are viewed as appearing “holier-than-thou” because deep down, we believe there is something about us that makes us morally superior to those who practice homosexuality?
+Could it be that we are viewed as appearing “holier-than-thou” because deep down, we believe there is something about us that makes us morally superior to LGBTQ+ individuals?

 Chip began his message with an apology.
-He asked those who are part of the local homosexual community to forgive him as a representative of the church for the way in which many Christians have been hateful and hurtful to homosexuals.
-He acknowledged that many times, Christians have poorly represented Christ in the way we have interacted with homosexuals.
-His transparent humility opened a door for him following the service to be able to speak personally with many homosexuals who were looking for a way out.
+He asked those who are part of the local LGBTQ+ community to forgive him as a representative of the church for the way in which many Christians have been hateful and hurtful.
+He acknowledged that many times, Christians have poorly represented Christ in the way we have interacted.
+His transparent humility opened a door for him following the service to be able to speak personally with many LGBTQ+ individuals who were looking for a way out.

-Perhaps before we engage homosexuals—either personally or as the body of Christ—we need to begin where Chip began.
-We need to ask for forgiveness for the things we may have said, done, or thought about homosexuals.
+Perhaps before we engage with the LGBTQ+ community—either personally or as the body of Christ—we need to begin where Chip began.
+We need to ask for forgiveness for the things we may have said, done, or thought.

 Jesus is very clear in His instructions to us.
 Before we stand to address the sin we see in the life of another person, we need to spend some time in front of the mirror.
 We ought to look carefully to examine our own sinful heart before we attempt to take our tweezers to any specks we see in someone else’s eye (Matthew 7:4-5).
 And if we see someone caught in a sin, we should first examine our own lives before we attempt to rescue someone else from his trap (Galatians 6:1-2).